The AWS Well-Architected Framework Guide

 Each of these pillars has its own set of design principals, which are extremely useful for evaluating your architecture and determining if you have implemented design principles that allow you to scale over time.

 Starting with the Operational Excellence pillar, creating the most effective and efficient cloud infrastructure is a natural goal.
-So, when creating or changing the infrastructure, it is critical to follow the path of best practises outlined in the AWS Operational Excellence pillar.
+So, when creating or changing the infrastructure, it is critical to follow the path of best practices outlined in the AWS Operational Excellence pillar.

 The Operational Excellence pillar focuses on two business objectives: